This chapter covers the new features and improvements done in the current release of ForgeRock Access Management.

 The exported metadata remains unchanged.
 You do not need to share the metadata of your providers again due to the changes previously explained.

-Moreover, as part of hardening the security around the SAML v2.0 implementation, the URLs specified in the Assertion Consumer Service must exactly match the SP's scheme, FQDN, and port.
+Moreover, AM 7 introduces another change as part of hardening the security around the SAML v2.0 implementation.
+When AM acts as the hosted service provider, the scheme, FQDN, and port of the URLs specified in the Assertion Consumer Service must exactly match those of the service provider as they appear in its metadata.

 If the URL does not match, the SAML v2.0 flow will fail and AM will log